According to Gallup research, only 12% workers say their company does a good job of onboarding.

-Here's how to design an effective onboarding questionnaire and 24 example questions you can use in your own onboarding surveys.
+Here's how to design an effective onboarding questionnaire and 24 example questions you can use in your own surveys.

 - Measure the efficacy of your onboarding program